Q: What is Community Collaboration for Children’s Success?

 A: The concept of collective trauma acknowledges that trauma can occur on a community-wide scale as a result of pervasive violence, concentrated poverty, segregation, neglected infrastructure and structural racism.
 Community-level lack of trust, disengagement with civic processes, and an absent sense of community ownership are all outgrowths of historic and systemic community-wide trauma.

 Trauma-informed community building (TICB) offers an approach to strengthen power and resilience in communities in the face of pervasive trauma.
-TICB recognizes community trauma, de-escalates chaos and stress, fosters resiliency and strengthens social connections.
+TICB recognizes community trauma, fosters resilience, and strengthens social connections.

 Q: Who is involved in the planning process?
 Who will make decisions?